astorDev/nist/websockets/dotnet/article/index.md

 ![](echo-problem-demo.gif)

-As you may see, the endpoint returns just a first part of the message.
+As you may see, the endpoint returns just the first part of the message.
 WebSockets split messages into frames and a single WebSocket message can be fragmented into multiple frames.
 When we call `ReceiveAsync` we receive the frame, based on the length of `buffer` we supply.
 Gladly, `WebSocketReceiveResult` identifies whether the frame indicates the end of the message.
 So we need to `ReceiveAsync` to a joined buffer, while we don't reach the end of the message.
 Here's the code for an extension method that implements this:

 ```csharp